jgollenz/LIEF/doc/sphinx/tutorials/08_elf_bin2lib.rst

 Because PIE executables aim to be mapped at a random base address, they globally behave as a library.
 We only need to export the *interesting* functions.

-For non-PIE executables such transformation would be very difficult because it requires to transform first the executable into a *relocatable* executable.
+For non-PIE executables such transformations would be very difficult because it requires to first transform the executable into a *relocatable* executable.
 It means creating relocations, patching absolute *jump*, ...

-LIEF only support this transformation for ELF and we need to investigate the PE and Mach-O cases [3]_.
+LIEF only supports this transformation for ELF and we need to investigate the PE and Mach-O cases [3]_.

 .. rubric:: Notes